samstudholme/oscintervalometer/README.md

 # oscintervalometer

-OSC Intervalometer, Send osc messages at an interval
+Written 100% in python (with help from coopilot) this application sends osc commands at an interval.
+The intervalometer can also be controlled via osc.